challenge-project/challenge-doc/making-your-first-modification.md

 ***
 ```

-When modification ends, the message is set automatically to how the script has executed.
+When modification ends, the message is set automatically to how the script has been executed.

 ## Now about handling problems

-You can see that on some maps you try, the results arent so accurate.
+You can see that on some maps you try, the results aren't so accurate.
 They even may not ever be accurate, but the script shouldn't ever end up as successful.
 In this first tutorial, we won't be creating solutions for them.

-### "If checkpoint is item" problem
+### "If the checkpoint is item" problem

 Let's define the problem standardly below the Main section: